Free shipping for orders over R800

 In August 2018, Mungo invited 14 students from The Crags Primary school to the Mungo Mill for a workshop in textile design and production.
 Each learner created their own striped kikoi colourway, with the winner voted to be ‘Mungo’s Hope’ by Hope Davids.
 Her kikoi was put into production and is now being sold in our stores, with all profits put towards Kids of Kurland – an organisation that funds additional teachers in this overcrowded school.
 Our aim is to fund one teacher’s salary each year.

-Following the violent death of one of our former staff members in December 2018, MOVE intends to dedicate time and resources towards collaborating with organisations involved in fighting the epidemic of gender-based violence – the number one killer of women in South Africa.
+Following the violent death of one of our former staff members in December 2018, MOVE intends to dedicate time and resources towards collaborating with organisations involved in fighting the epidemic of gender-based violence that continues to grip our country.
 MOVE is committed to pursuing and supporting any social initiatives that set out to address a shift away from violent expression in our society as a whole, especially through the education of our younger generation.

 A vital component in the wellbeing of our communities within the world is the health and preservation of the planet.
 As such, MOVE is committed to changing attitudes and actions which support and improve our natural environment.
 We avoid single-use plastic wherever possible, and currently our products are packaged for distribution using fully recyclable and biodegradable Baobags.
 We regularly clear all the alien vegetation on the property around our mill, and use non-potable water to keep our garden green in more than one way.